dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 var ingredients = new Set();
 ingredients.addAll(['gold', 'titanium', 'xenon']);

-// create the intersection of two sets var nobleGasses = new Set.from(['xenon', 'argon']);
+// Create the intersection of two sets. var nobleGases = new Set.from(['xenon', 'argon']);
-var intersection = ingredients.intersection(nobleGasses);
+var intersection = ingredients.intersection(nobleGases);
 assert(intersection.length == 1);
 assert(intersection[0] == 'xenon');

-// check whether this set is a subset of another collection
+// Check whether this set is a subset of another collection.
-// that is, does another collection contains all the items of this set var allElements = ['hydrogen', 'helium', 'lithium', 'beryllium',
+// That is, does another collection contains all the items of this set? var allElements = ['hydrogen', 'helium', 'lithium', 'beryllium',
                    'gold', 'titanium', 'xenon' /* all the rest */];
 assert(ingredients.isSubsetOf(allElements) == true);